ginnaristephanie/ginnaristephanie/README.md

 ✨ My name is Stephanie Ginnari, I'm a brazilian Data Analyst living in the Netherlands.

-🌱 I’m currently learning Python for Data analysis, MYSQL, Power BI, Tableau and GitHub.
+🌱 Tools: Python for Data analysis, MYSQL, Power BI, Tableau and GitHub.

 📫 How to reach me: ginnariste@gmail.com